 What if I think I might have Ebola in the UK?

-If you feel unwell with any of the symptoms mentioned above within 21 days of coming back from any infected area of the world (but especially West Africa), you should:
+If you feel unwell with any of the symptoms mentioned above within 21 days of coming back from any infected area of the world you should:

 - Stay at home; and

 These services will provide advice and arrange for you to be seen in a hospital if necessary to find out what is causing your illness.
-It is essential to call 111 or 999 and not to just turn up at a hospital or your GP surgery.
+It is essential to call for advice and not just turn up at a hospital or your GP surgery, where you could infect others.

 How is Ebola diagnosed?